EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 <a name="in"></a>
 ## Inputs

 To run MoMofy create a directory per sample and launch the tool from the sample directory.
-If you have many samples, you can use a list of sample IDs to iterate on it and create all directories and subdirectories in a one-line command.
+If you have many samples, you can use a list of sample IDs to iterate on and to create all directories and subdirectories in a one-line command.
 Here is an example on how to create softlinks to the assembly files in case you have all of them together on the same directory:

 ```bash
 $ for sample in $(cat samples.list); do (mkdir -p $sample/raw_data && cd $sample/raw_data && ln -s /path/to/assemblies/$sample.fasta contigs.fasta ); done